Frontman Matt Mucerino on Songwriting, Influences, and I Used To Be

 Yeah, it was a little DIY gig in an alley - actually, an art walk in Pomona, California.
 It was definitely the most nervous I have been.
 Fun though.

-What’s been the band’s biggest highlight or pinch me moment so far?
+What’s been your biggest highlight so far?

 We have had a lot.
 We were endorsed by Orange Amps and Ernie Ball, which was insane.
 We were also featured on a CBS live show alongside The Red Jumpsuit Apparatus and Enter Shikari.